-Each year, Tipton County’s law enforcement community salutes the county’s fallen officers with a memorial service during police week, which is the week in which May 15, Peace Officers Memorial Day, falls.
+Each year since 2007, Tipton County’s law enforcement community has saluted the county’s fallen officers with a memorial service during police week, which is the week in which May 15, Peace Officers Memorial Day, falls.

 Deputy Charles M. Webb